daizutabi/ivory/docs/tutorial/tuning.md

 #File rectangle/suggest.py {%=/examples/rectangle/suggest.py%}

-A suggest function must take a [`trial`](https://optuna.readthedocs.io/en/latest/reference/trial.html#) as the first argument but you can add arbitrary arguments if you need.
-See also [the Optuna offical documentation]( https://optuna.readthedocs.io/en/latest/tutorial/configurations.html) for more details.
+A suggest function must take a `trial` (an instance of [`Trial`](https://optuna.readthedocs.io/en/latest/reference/trial.html#)) as the first argument but you can add arbitrary arguments if you need.
+For more details about what the `Trial` can do, see [the Optuna offical documentation]( https://optuna.readthedocs.io/en/latest/tutorial/configurations.html).

 !!! note
     In the `suggest_hidden_sizes()` function, we use [*0-indexed colon-notation*](../core#list), because Optuna doesn't suggest a list itself but its element.

 These suggest functions don't return any parameters.
 The only work of suggest functions is to make the `Trial` instance suggest parameters.
 Suggested parameters are stored in the `Trial` instance, so that nothing is needed from suggest functions.

-Note that the objective function in Optuna has only one `trial` argument, so that we have to use the `functools.partial()` function that returns a *pure* suggest function.
+Note that [an objective function in Optuna](https://optuna.readthedocs.io/en/latest/tutorial/first.html) has only one `trial` argument, so that we have to use the `functools.partial()` function to make a *pure* suggest function.

 ```python
 from functools import partial